 What’s the state of SAS?
-Will the 24G standard help SAS drives thrive in an increasingly flash-first world?
+Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 Introduced in 2004, SAS drives are known for greater reliability and higher overall data transfer rates compared with their SATA counterparts.
 From every angle, SAS (Serial Attached SCSI) drives are designed with the data center in mind.